 Even in parts of the country that do not experience four seasons of equal length, Halloween symbolizes our traditional connection to autumn.
-Carving pumpkins (jack o’lanterns), decorating with leaves, visiting corn mazes, and going on hayrides are all activities associated with this time of year.
-It may be an even bigger deal in places like Phoenix than in colder parts of the country, as these give us what the weather cannot: a way to “have fall.”
+Carving pumpkins (jack o’lanterns), decorating with leaves, visiting corn mazes, and going on hayrides are all associated with this time of year.
+It may be an even bigger deal in places like Phoenix than in colder parts of the country, as these activities give us what the weather cannot: a way to “have fall.”

 - Gender roles

-Speaking of having fun, Halloween remains appealing because it is a rite of passage for most American children.
-Getting dressed up, being out in the cold at night, showing off one’s costume, and receiving little gifts in a pumpkin-shaped bucket epitomize the magic of childhood that adults want to give to their children.
+Above all, Halloween remains appealing because it is a rite of passage for most American children.
+Getting dressed up, being out in the cold (or almost-cold) at night, showing off one’s costume, and receiving little gifts in a pumpkin-shaped bucket epitomize the magic of childhood that adults want to give to their children.
 Even for adults without children, it presents a rare opportunity to use our imaginations, play, and bask in the moment.
-The fact that aspects of the holiday continue to be controversial might, I propose, mean that our work-oriented culture could use a bit more fun for the sake of fun spread throughout the year.
-So go ahead: dress up, go out, and have that piece of candy.
-Your inner child will thank you.
+(My husband and I are no exception: We bought LEGO people masks this year).

 The fact that aspects of the holiday are controversial is a reminder that culture is not static, but constantly in flux.
 It is also a window into a country where things are openly argued – a place where you are entitled to an opinion.
 Finally, it might also mean that our work-oriented culture could use a bit more fun for the sake of fun spread throughout the year.
 So go ahead: dress up, go out, and have that candy.
 Your inner child will thank you.